tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-03-13-strange-attraction.md

 So if you want more work in a specific vein - write about it!
 Talk about it!
 Consistent output will get you there - though of course the flip side of this is that you have to recognize that it can take time to build up this output so likely won't happen quickly.

-## Podcasts & Conferences - oral traditions of storytelling
+## Podcasts & conferences - oral traditions of storytelling

 Because we’re focusing on generating warm leads from real humans - it's not just about what you say but also how you say it.
 The oral tradition is important.
 Conferences and podcasts are two accessible platforms for telling human - oral - stories.